CSS : Cascading Style Sheets

 - Use your browser DevTools (rule will be crossed out if it waas overridden)

-: Provide instruction for what CSS should perform or how it should behave
+@rules: Provide instruction for what CSS should perform or how it should behave

-: Create media queries that use conditional logic for applying CSS styles
+@import: imports another stylesheet into your stylesheet@media: Create media queries that use conditional logic for applying CSS styles

 E.G. Define a blue background if the browser viewport is wider than 30em